web3data/web3data-js/docs/api.md

 ##### Returns

--  {Promise<object>}The balance data of the account or if no address is found.
+- `Promise.&lt;object&gt;`  The balance data of the account or if no address is found.